Do you or someone you know want to participate in a clinical study? See information for patients and families.

 Food and Drug Administration Amendments Act of 2007 (FDAAA) and Final Rule (42 CFR Part 11)

 The Final Rule for Clinical Trials Registration and Results Information Submission (42 CFR Part 11) was issued by the U.S. Department of Health and Human Services in September 2016.
 The Final Rule clarifies and expands the regulatory requirements and procedures for submitting registration and summary results information of clinical trials on ClinicalTrials.gov, in accordance with Section 801 of FDAAA (PDF).
-The regulation is effective on January 18, 2017 and responsible parties are expected to be in compliance as of April 18, 2017.
+The regulation is effective on January 18, 2017 and responsible parties were expected to be in compliance as of April 18, 2017.
 For additional information on the Final Rule for FDAAA 801, see History, Policies, and Laws on ClinicalTrials.gov.

 - Office of the Federal Register: Final Rule for Clinical Trials Registration and Results Information Submission (September 2016)